wrlpeake/tic_tac_toe_gem_wp/README.md

-# TicTacToeWP
+# TicTacToeWP - A RubyGem for Tic-Tac-Toe

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/tic_tac_toe_wp`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem contains the game logic to play a game of tic-tac-toe on a 3X3 board with markers of 'X' and 'O'.

 ## Installation

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add tic_tac_toe_wp
+    `$ bundle add tic_tac_toe_wp`

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install tic_tac_toe_wp
+    `$ gem install tic_tac_toe_wp`

 ## Usage

-TODO: Write usage instructions here
+Once you have installed the gem, you can initialize a new game by creating an instance of `TicTacToeWP::GameLogic.new`, eg `@tictactoe = TicTacToeWP::GameLogic.new`

+This will create a game 'board' by initializing an array contains the integers 1-9.
+You will then have access to the following methods to implement the game logic:

+- create_player(marker)
+- mark_game_board(marker, position)
+- is_there_a_winner?
+- validate_human_selection(position)
+- get_first_spot_available
+- check_board_horizontally?
+- check_board_vertically?
+- check_board_diagonally?
+- check_diagonal_left_to_right?
+- check_diagonal_right_to_left?
+- get_game_board
+- get_available_positions

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` or `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/tic_tac_toe_wp.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/tic_tac_toe_wp/blob/main/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-## Code of Conduct

-Everyone interacting in the TicTacToeWp project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tic_tac_toe_wp/blob/main/CODE_OF_CONDUCT.md).